School of Business Student Internship Program

 Who is Eligible for the School of Business Internship Program?

 The Internship Program requires students to be majoring or formally minoring in a business program.
-Bachelor's level students must have completed 53 credit hours and have junior standing; associate's level students must have completed 23 credit hours and sophomore status.
+For 300 level internships students must have completed 54 credit hours and have junior standing; and for 200 level internships students must be a major and have completed 24 credit hours and have sophomore status.
 Download information about Eligibility.

-All business administration majors need a minimum grade point average of 2.33.
-All accounting majors need a minimum grade point average of 2.5.
+All business administration/marketing/risk management & insurace/sport management majors need a minimum grade point average of 2.33.
+All accounting and finance majors need a minimum grade point average of 2.5.
 All MBA/MSA students with a minimum grade point average of 3.0 are eligible for the Internship program.
-All students must check with their Business School advisors to determine eligibility.
+All students should check with his or her advisor to determine eligibility.

 What is the Internship Process for Students?

-The Internship Program has some job listing in various fields.
-However, interest in the program does not guarantee placement with an employer, students must actively work with the co-ordinator and on their own.
+The Internship Program has internship listings in various areas.
+However, interest in the program does not guarantee placement with an employer, students must actively work with the coordinator and on their own.
 (It is also possible for a student to turn an existing job into an internship.)
-Most internships are posted on USM CareerConnections.
+Internships have to be new learning: new internship, new job; or new project at a current job and has to be approved by a faculty member.
+Minimum hours also have to be met based on the level of internship.
+Most internships are posted on USM CareerConnections (MYUSM Campus Portal > Launch Pad > Blue Cube).
 To find out where to log in, click here.

-MBA students register for MBA 695 through Alice Cash, MBA Advisor
+MBA students register for ACC 695 or MBA 695 through Alice Cash, MBA Advisor.

 Melissa Burns, Coordinator of Career Services & Internships